Information on Alcohol Overdose

-Alcohol poisoning can happen to anyone who drinks too much alcohol too fast.
-Alcohol poisoning can be fatal because the central nervous system becomes depressed, potentially causing the heart and lungs to slow down to the point of stopping.
-Alcohol poisoning requires immediate attention by a medical professional.
+Alcohol overdose (often times referred to as alcohol poisoning) can happen to anyone who drinks too much alcohol too fast.
+Alcohol overdose can be fatal because the central nervous system becomes depressed, potentially causing the heart and lungs to slow down to the point of stopping.
+Alcohol overdose requires immediate attention by a medical professional.

 How much is too much?

 The body can process about one standard drink per hour.
-A standard drink is 12 ounces of regular beer, 4-5 ounces of wine, or 1-1 ounces of hard liquor in a mixed drink or a shot.
-(Each of these contains about a ounce of pure alcohol.)
+A standard drink is 12 ounces of regular beer, 4-5 ounces of wine, or 1.5 ounces of 80-proof hard liquor in a mixed drink or a shot.
+(Each of these contains about .6 ounces of pure alcohol.)
 Ice beer, malt liquor, and fortified wines have more than the standard amount of pure alcohol per volume.

 While there are individual differences in how alcohol affects people, in general, drinking more than one drink per hour will result in physical, psychological, and emotional impairment.
 The extent of the impairment depends on the rate of alcohol consumption and the person (things like weight, sex, tolerance, food in the stomach, and mood).